-The table below displays expenses in Materials, Supplies, and Services by Fund.
-In FY25, the main increases are for contract services, such as the General Plan update initiative in the General Fund and Jordanelle Special Services Contract in the Water Fund.
+The table below displays expenses in the materials, supplies, and services by fund.
+In FY25, the main increases are for contract services, such as the General Plan update initiative in the General Fund and the Jordanelle Special Services Contract in the Water Fund.
 There are also increases to supplies, utilities, and bank fees, mainly due to inflationary cost increases.
 Many of the Organizational Infrastructure requests are located here.